irfanhakim-as/linux-wiki/topics/plasma-discover.md

 ### Description

-This details how to use Plasma Discover to search, install, update, or uninstall packages.
+This details how to use the Plasma Discover application to search, install, update, or uninstall packages graphically.

 ### Steps